crewAIInc/crewAI/docs/how-to/Conditional-Tasks.md

 from crewai_tools import SerperDevTool

-# Define a condition function for the conditional task - if false task will be skipped, true, then execute task
+# Define a condition function for the conditional task
+# if false task will be skipped, true, then execute task
-def is_data_fetched(output: TaskOutput) -> bool:
+def is_data_missing(output: TaskOutput) -> bool:
-    if len(output.pydantic.events) >= 10: # this will skip this task
+    return len(output.pydantic.events) < 10: # this will skip this task
-        return False
-    return True

 # Define the agents
 data_fetcher_agent = Agent(